cedadev/jasmin-docs-hugo-relearn/content/Short-term project storage/using-the-jasmin-object-store/_index.md

 must be used depending on whether you are accessing the object store from the JASMIN managed cloud servers or from the JASMIN External Cloud.

-From inside JASMIN, including LOTUS and the Scientific Analysis servers, `my- os-tenancy-o.s3.jc.rl.ac.uk` should be used.
+From inside JASMIN, including LOTUS and the Scientific Analysis servers, `my-os-tenancy-o.s3.jc.rl.ac.uk` should be used.

 From the JASMIN External Cloud, `my-os-tenancy-o.s3-ext.jc.rl.ac.uk` should be used - note the additional `-ext`.